-For the many thousands of people who depend on supplemental oxygen it is not something they like or something they had looked forward to doing before they were prescribed with additional oxygen.
+For the many thousands of people who depend on supplemental oxygen it is not something they like or something they looked forward to before they were prescribed with additional oxygen.
 It is however an ever present fact of their lives.

 At this stage wishful thinking is worse than useless – it is an excuse not to accept their current health related situation.